d12frosted/elpa-mirror/gnu/altcaps-readme.txt

   `altcaps-region'
         Convert region words between `BEG' and `END' to alternating case.  `BEG' and `END' are buffer positions.
-When called interactively, these are automatically determined as active region’s boundaries, else the space between `mark' and `point'.
+When called interactively, these are automatically determined as the active region’s boundaries, else the space between `mark' and `point'.

   `altcaps-dwim'